-- Edit the LDAP Server Settings screen, click Test Connectivity to test the connection settings and then click Next; the LDAP Properties screen opens. - For each LDAP property's LDAP Mapping drop-down menu, select a mapping.
-Properties that have LDAP mappings will be synced from the LDAP server.
-Properties that do not have LDAP mappings can be configured locally. - 4.
-Select the row of the LDAP property to which to attach a Normalization Group (Rule) and then from the property's Attribute Normalization drop-down menu, select a Normalization Group.
-See Adding a Normalization Group on page 103 for information about how to configure a Normalization Group. - 5.
-Click Finish.
+- Click the LDAP Properties tab; the same screen that opens when adding an LDAP server, shown previously, is displayed.
+Use the parameter descriptions when adding an LDAP server, shown previously, as reference. - For each LDAP property's LDAP Mapping drop-down menu, select a mapping.
+Properties that have LDAP mappings are synced from the LDAP server.
+Properties that do not have LDAP mappings are empty and can be configured locally. - Select the LDAP property to which to attach a Normalization Attribute and then from the property's Attribute Normalization drop-down menu, select a Normalization Group.
+See Adding a Normalization Group on page 132 for information about how to configure a Normalization Group.

+4. Click OK.